 The first choice you should be aware of is Google Data Studio.
 The big selling feature is that it not only allows you to create really custom, visually impressive reports, but it also allows you to pull in data from many Google products – from Analytics, to Search Console, to YouTube analytics.

-But what’s real great is that you could pull info from Google Sheets.
+But what’s really great is that you could pull info from Google Sheets.
 This makes it possible to visualize any kind of data you want.
 Want Ahrefs or SEMRush data in Google Data Studio?
 Create a Google Sheet and input the data.
-Still requires a little bit of manual action unless you use the Ahrefs/SEMRush API to automate all of this.
+It still requires a little bit of manual action unless you use the Ahrefs/SEMRush API to automate all of this.

 I’ve been a big fan of Canva for a while!
 Everything from social media graphics, to eBooks, to flyers are a few clicks away.